opensearch-project/documentation-website/_security/access-control/authentication-tokens.md

  - /security-plugin/access-control/authorization-tokens/
 ---

+Authorization tokens

+The Security plugin allows you to configure two types of authentication tokens: On-Behalf-Of (OBO) tokens and Service Account tokens.

 ## On-Behalf-Of authentication

-The Security plugin allows you to configure two types of authentication tokens: On-Behalf-Of (OBO) tokens and Service Account tokens.
+The following sections describe the use, configuration, structure, and endpoint for OBO tokens.

 ### 1.0 Usage